ProgrammersOfVilnius/pov-check-health/check-health.rst

 checkpidfiles <filename> ...
-  Check that the process listed in given pidfiles are running.
+  Check that the processes listed in given pidfiles are running.

+  Suppresses warnings for /var/run/sm-notify.pid because it feels like a false positive.

+  Suppresses warnings for failed glob expansion under /run or /var/run.

   Example: ``checkpidfiles /var/run/*.pid /var/run/*/*.pid``